At Louvain-la-Neuve

 This programme is accessible to:

-• holders of a master (120) in engineering sciences;
+• holders of a master's degree (120) in engineering sciences;

-• holders of a master degree (120) in agronomic sciences and bioengineering, sciences, biomedical and pharmaceutical sciences, as well as holders of the academic degree of master in Business Engineering: upon application for admission;
+• holders of a master's degree (120) in agronomic sciences and bioengineering, sciences, biomedical and pharmaceutical sciences, as well as holders of the academic degree of master's in business engineering: upon application for admission;

-• holders of Belgian and foreign second-cycle degrees: upon application for admission.
+• holders of Belgian and foreign second-cycle degrees: upon application.

 Your programme

-In each of the specialisations, the training programme is composed of at least 60 credits.
+The training programme is composed of a minimum of 60 credits.

 This programme includes:

-• a common core of 30 credits including a research work (thesis) done in a laboratory of one of the six institutions organising the Master (27 credits), transversal seminars and a personnel work (3 credits);
+• a common core of 30 credits including research (thesis) done in the laboratory of one of the five institutions organising the master (27 credits), transversal seminars and a personal work (3 credits);

-• options in the form of courses of your choice (15 to 22 credits).
+• options in the form of elective courses (10 to 22 credits).